araobp/virtual-showroom/README.md

 ### LLM

-This project uses "gpt-4o-mini" from OpenAI with Multimodal RAG (text and image).
+This project utilizes OpenAI's "gpt-4o-mini" with Multimodal RAG (text and image).

 ## Scenes